About

 Our performance series is our core activity.
 We invite selected artists to create and perform new work for Lampo, rather than making programming decisions around tour schedules or established repertoires, and then we provide the space, resources, and curatorial support to help fulfill their vision.

-Lampo also organizes artist talks, lectures, screenings and workshops, and publishes written and recorded editions related to its series.
+Lampo also organizes artist talks, lectures, screenings, and workshops, and publishes written and recorded editions related to its series.

 We believe boundary-pushing art should be available to everyone.
 Our programs are free and open to all.
 By collaborating with various Chicago institutions, we ensure our reach extends to a broad and diverse community.